Rstraney/IDS-6145-Final-Project/README.md

 Walt Disney theme parks are one of the most well-known theme parks in the world.
 Specifically, Magic Kingdom, which is located in Orlando, Florida is popularly known as the most happiest place on earth.
 The popular title is due to the innovation of Walt Disney himself.
 Walt Disney built his first theme park in Anaheim, California, known as Disneyland.
 Unfortunately, when he first built the Disneyland theme park, he ran out of property to build on.
 Therefore, he sought out more property in Orlando, Florida.
 He then began to build Disney World theme park in Orlando, Florida.
 While building Magic Kingdom park, Walt Disney and his team discovered a problem.
 The area directly in front of Magic Kingdom was a swamp and would not be suitable area to build a parking lot.
 They resolved this problem by building the guests parking lot a mile and a half away from Magic Kingdom.
 The former swamp was rehabilitated into the Seven Seas Lagoon as part of the the parking lot issue.
 However, Walt Disney faced another issue after combating the swamp problem.
 As a result of having to build the parking lot a mile and half away from Magic Kingdom, the need for transportation was discovered.

 Walt Disney developed the Transportation and Ticket Center (TTC), where guests can buy their admission and secure transportation into Magic Kingdom's park entrance.
 In the original concept of the TTC, guests would travel to and from Magic Kingdom by ferry boats across the Seven Seas Lagoon or monorail "highway-in-the-sky".
 Later, Walt Disney built non-monorail hotels on Disney property, which required the use of bus transportation.
 As Walt Disney continued to build more hotels around the theme park, there became an overload at the TTC.
 The monorail and ferry boats could not keep up with the demand and high volume of guests coming in and out of Magic Kingdom.
 To help this, they developed an elaborate bus stop at Magic Kingdom.
 Currently, the TTC offers four modes of transportation to and from Magic Kingdom (bus, monorail, ferry boat, and Minnie van).
-The image below depicts an areil view of the system we are propsing to simulate:
+The image below depicts an areal view of the system we are proposing to simulate:

 ![**MKE.png**](images/MKE.png)